 Amsterdam Airport has a wide range of places to sleep; however, if you are airside, you will fare better than those attempting to sleep landside.

-If you’re looking for uninterrupted sleep, there are sleep cabins, a transit hotel directly inside the airport’s secure zone, and other hotels nearby that are connected by shuttles.
+If you’re looking for privacy and comfort, there are sleep cabins and an airside transit hotel.
 See Airport Hotels in the guide below.

 Read the latest traveller reviews for more tips.
 For more airport information, continue scrolling down to explore more in our Amsterdam Airport Guide.